Mac Amhlaoibh and Mac Amhalghaidh (Irish septs): Mac Amhalghaidh (chiefs of Calraighe)

-The Mac Amhalghaidh sept occupied lands located in what is today western Co Westmeath and northern Co Offaly.
-The heartland of the family was near Ballyloughloe, within the barony of Clonlonan, Co Westmeath, and was known in Elizabethan times as "MacGawleys Country".
+The Mac Amhalghaidh sept occupied lands located in what is today western County Westmeath and northern County Offaly.
+The heartland of the family was near Ballyloughloe, within the barony of Clonlonan, County Westmeath, and was known in Elizabethan times as "MacGawleys Country".
 The sept derives its name from the Old Irish personal name Amhalgaidh.
 According to MacLysaght, the eponymous ancestor of the sept was an Amhalgaidh who lived in the 13th century.
 The sept is considered to be of native Irish descent.
 One pedigree of a family within the sept reaches back to Niall of the Nine Hostages and is stored in the genealogical office in Dublin.
 A genealogy of the sept is recorded in The O'Clery Book of Genealogies which is thought to have been written by Cú Choigcríche Ó Cléirigh in the 17th century.
 The genealogy is titled "Genelach Meg Amhlaibh Locha Luatha" and runs as follows:

 In the 16th century the principal seat of the chiefs was Ballyloughloe Castle.
 The chiefs of the sept are recorded within the Annals of the Four Masters as the 'chiefs of Calraighe (which can be Anglicised as "Calry").
 The chiefs are mentioned within the mediaeval topographical poems of Seán Mór Ó Dubhagáin and Giolla na Naomh Ó hUidhrín:

 In the 19th century, the man considered chief of the name was Count Magawley Cerati.
 According to the 19th century historian John O'Donovan, all that remained of Magawley's Castle in 1837 was a single vault.

 The so-called "Magawley's Chair" is one of two supposed inauguration "chairs" located in the Irish midlands.
 Both chairs are however considered dubious and are more likely 19th century fanciful creations.
 "Magawley's Chair" lies in the parish of Ballyloughloe (in the northern half of the barony of Clonlonan).
 It sits on a hill-slope overlooking the ruins of Carn Castle, which was the seat of Uilliam Mac Amhalghaidh in 1596.
 The "seat" itself is a rectangular shaped block of rough limestone that has a hollowed out recess on its northern face.
 The shape of the "seat" is oddly shaped and is considered to have been impractical for an inauguration stone.
 It has been dismissed as an old fodder trough by some.
 According to Elizabeth Fitzpatrick, it may have originated as a miniature folly from Carn Park House.
 The historian Dalton claimed that the inauguration chair of the "Magawley chiefs stood on the hillock now called Tullymagawley".
 Though according to Fitzpatrick, it is unclear whether Dalton was specifically referring to the chair or the family's seat of general authority.
 Tullymagawley (Tulach Mic Amhalghaidh) was one of the later mediaeval seats of the chiefs of the sept.